webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

   - [Plotting Segmentations](#plotting-segmentations): visually checking on segmentations

 ## Common Preparations
-  - Check out this repository
+  - Check out this repository.
   - If not done already, get the [source code](https://github.com/webis-de/cikm20-web-page-segmentation-revisited-evaluation-framework-and-dataset/archive/master.zip) of the evaluation framework paper, extract it next to this README, and rename the extracted directory (`cikm20-web-page-...`) to `cikm20`.
   - Make sure your system fulfills all the [requirements of the evaluation framework](https://github.com/webis-de/cikm20-web-page-segmentation-revisited-evaluation-framework-and-dataset/tree/235bb0b1b673da351e267b3966da811021c20e63#requirements).
   - If it does not exist yet, create the directory `segmentations` next to this README.